andrea-mitridate/PTArcade/docs/inputs/index.md

     where $\vec{\theta}$ is the set of new physics parameters describing the signals.
 In case of deterministic signals, the user should define the timeseris of induced timing delays $s(t;\,\vec{\theta})$ in units of seconds.

-    !!! note "TOAs reference time"

-        The TOAs are measured with respect to the reference time ...

 - [Configuration file][config] · :octicons-plus-16: __Optional__ – In addition to the model file, the user can also pass a configuration file via the input flag `-c`.
 The configuration file is a simple Python file that allows the user to adjust several parameters of the run.

 In the following we will discuss the details of both these inputs files.